yast/yast.github.io/_posts/2023-03-07-ruby-rust-dbus-speed.md

 - D-Installer
 ---

-For D-Installer we have already ruby CLI that was created as Proof of Concept.
-Then as part of hackweek we create another one in rust to learn a bit about rust and gets hands dirty.
+For D-Installer we already have a Ruby CLI that was created as a proof of concept.
+Then as part of of the hackweek we created another one in Rust to learn a bit about Rust and get our hands dirty.
-Now when we are familiar with both we would like to measure overhead of callind D-Bus methods in rust and in ruby to be sure that if we continue with rust we won't be surprised by its speed ( hint: we do not expect it, but expactations and facts can be different ).
+Now that we are familiar with both, we want to measure the overhead of calling D-Bus methods in Rust and Ruby, to make sure that if we continue with Rust, we won't be surprised by its speed. speed (hint: we do not expect it, but expectations and facts may be different).

 ## Scenario

-As we want to measure mainly overhead, we use for that purpose simple program that reads one property from D-Bus and print it to stdout.
-The property data structure is not trivial, so effectivity of data marshaling is also tested.
-We use dbus interface we have in D-Installer and property was list of available base products.
+Since we want to measure mainly overhead, we use a simple program that reads a property from the d-bus and print it to stdout.
+The data structure of the property is not trivial, so the efficiency of so the efficiency of the data marshalling is also tested.
+We use the D-Bus interface we have in D-Installer and the property was a list of available base products.

-The libraries used for communication with D-Bus is well known ones.
-For D-Bus we use [rubygem-dbus](https://github.com/mvidner/ruby-dbus) and for rust we use [zbus] (https://docs.rs/zbus/latest/zbus/).
-To make code simple we do not use advanced stuff from libraries like creating objects/proxies, but simple direct calls.
+The libraries used for communication with D-Bus are well known.
+For D-Bus we use [rubygem-dbus] (https://github.com/mvidner/ruby-dbus) and for rust we use [zbus] (https://docs.rs/zbus/latest/zbus/).
+To keep the code simple, we do not use advanced stuff from the libraries like creating objects/proxies, but simple direct calls.

 ### Ruby Code